developerstephanieb/latex_reference/01_fundamentals/08_tables.md

 # 08: Tables

-This guide explains how to create tables using the `tabular` environment and how to wrap them in the `table` environment to add captions and labels.
+This guide explains how to create tables using the `tabular` environment, how to wrap them in the `table` environment to add captions and labels, and arrange them within the document.

 ---